-The Company shall recognize it as the estimated liability, when all of the following conditions are satisfied:
+The Company shall recognize an obligation related to contingency as the estimated liability when all of the following conditions are satisfied:

-- (1) such obligation is the present obligation of the Company; - (2) the performance of such obligation is likely to lead to an outflow of economic benefits of the Company; - (3) the amount of such obligation can be reliably measured.
+- 1. such obligation is the present obligation of the Company; - 2. the performance of such obligation is likely to lead to an outflow of economic benefits of the Company; - 3. the amount of such obligation can be reliably measured.